Accessibility best practices for Shopify apps

 - Robust: Content must be clear enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.

-The following sections provide a list of accessibility best practices for how merchants and customers interact with your app.
+The following sections provide a list of accessibility best practices for how app users and customers interact with your app.

 Keyboard and gesture controlsAnchor link to section titled "Keyboard and gesture controls"

 App users and customers who have visual or motor impairments might use a keyboard to navigate and complete tasks online.
 These users rely on a visual indicator to communicate where their keyboard's focus is on a web page.
 Your app should allow for all links, buttons, dropdown navigation, and form controls to be controlled using a keyboard.

 Keyboard supportAnchor link to section titled "Keyboard support"